keiran-rowell/keiran-rowell.github.io/_posts/2023-04-15-photobiology.md

 ![Luciferin QM/MM](../images/luciferin_QM-MM.png)

-I first learnt about this topic as an undergrad, when I picked up a second hand copy of [Computational Methods for Large Systems](https://www.wiley.com/en-us/Computational+Methods+for+Large+Systems:+Electronic+Structure+Approaches+for+Biotechnology+and+Nanotechnology+-p-9780470487884), in which Chapter 12 details "Modelling Photobiology Using QM and QM/MM Calculations".
+I first learnt about this topic as an undergrad, when I picked up a secondhand copy of [Computational Methods for Large Systems](https://www.wiley.com/en-us/Computational+Methods+for+Large+Systems:+Electronic+Structure+Approaches+for+Biotechnology+and+Nanotechnology+-p-9780470487884), in which Chapter 12 details "Modelling Photobiology Using QM and QM/MM Calculations".

 ---